drhsqlite/fossil-mirror/www/admin-v-setup.md

     and its backing data tables, it can probably also be used to damage the host such as via `PRAGMA temp_store = FILE`.

-*   **TH1**: The [TH1 language][TH1] is quite restricted relative to
+*   **TH1**: The [TH1 language][TH1] is quite restricted relative to the
-    Tcl, so this author does not believe there is a way to damage the Fossil repository or its host via this feature.
-Nevertheless, interpreters are a well-known source of security problems, so it seems best to restrict this to Setup users only until we have a good reason why Admin-only users should also have access to it.
+    Tcl language it descends from, so this author does not believe there is a way to damage the Fossil repository or its host via the Admin → TH1 feature, which allows exeuction of arbitrary TH1 code within the repository's execution context.
+Nevertheless, interpreters are a well-known source of security problems, so it seems best to restrict this feature to Setup-only users as long as we lack a good reason for Admin-only users to have access to it.

 [fcp]:   https://fossil-scm.org/fossil/help?cmd=configuration